celer/fire-ts/README.md

 Fire TS is a template engine for generating code.

  * Designed to generate C, C++, Java, JavaScript, Ruby, Perl, HTML
- * Tries to generate well formated code
+ * Tries to generate well formatted code
  * Can update existing generated files with out overwriting everything
- * Designed to be compatible with the cumbustion template system
+ * Designed to be compatible with the combustion template system

 If you want to generate HTML templates you should consider other template engines

 ## The basics

-The syntax for Fire TS looks alot like JSP, except the base language is JavaScript
+The syntax for Fire TS looks a lot like JSP, except the base language is JavaScript

 ```c
 <%